 With blogging, there’s always something you should be doing that falls to the wayside, because there aren’t enough hours in the day.
 While I’m a great planner in all other aspects of my life, I can’t seem to use those same tactics to get ahead when it comes blogging.
 The work doesn’t stop with creating content.
 There’s the SEO, and the Pinterest graphics, and the newsletters to write, just to name a few.
 If you want to grow your blog, the list of things to do just never ends.

 3. I’m Never Going to Be the Amazon of Blogs

 You know those blogs that get millions of pageviews a year and make six figures every month?
 Yeah, that’s not gonna be me.
 I’m like that unassuming storefront with a tiny sign you probably passed by once or twice without noticing.
 But the few people who were curious enough to step inside the store are obsessed.
 And I’m OK with that.
 Here’s why:

 I know everybody always says they “want to stay true to who they are,” so nowadays that’s just an empty phrase.
 But my one superpower is that I’ve had a strong sense of identity since I was a kid.
 Here’s who I’ve always been: Quantity has never driven my choices.
 I don’t have a ton of clothes, I have a few that I love.
 The brands I identify with most aren’t the household names, but more under the radar.
 I don’t have a million acquaintances, I have a few forever-type of friends.
 Instead of fighting my natural state, I’d rather work with it.
+How I do one thing is how I do everything.
 The blog is no exception.

 4. Sometimes You Need to Ignore People